dgerabagi/data-curation-environment/flattened_repo.md

     *   The backend reads the file from the workspace and sends its content back via `SendFileContent`.
     *   The frontend receives the original content.
 It already has the AI's proposed content from the parsed response.
     *   **UI Update:** The `DiffViewer` component is rendered in the **right pane**, showing a comparison of the two versions.
-3.  **View Full Content:** The user clicks a file block header in the right pane.
-    *   **UI Update:** The right pane switches from the `DiffViewer` to showing the full, syntax-highlighted content of that single file.
+3.  **Navigate While Collapsed:** The user collapses the "Cycle & Context" section.
+They can still click the `<` and `>` buttons in the header to load previous/next cycles without re-expanding the panel.
 </file>

 <file path="src/Artifacts/A36.
 DCE - Phase 2 - Technical Implementation Plan.md">